 COUPLES MEDIATION FOR A SEPARATION Janet Miller Wiseman LICSW, CDFM

 Initially, Sam refused to move out into the condo.
 He stayed and worked on the Victorian house, every night after his two jobs.
 He talked about having his mother move into part of the house when she could no longer live alone.
+Sam said he never wanted to move from this home.
+He loved it; he even was in love with it.

 When Holly could no longer take taking showers in the sink after a year, she and Sam agreed to refinance the house so that she and the children could move into an apartment in town.
 After six months Holly and Sam separated their finances and Sam began to pay child support.
 They were on the verge of trying to decide whether they would work on their marriage, continue a separation or divorce.
 Holly declared that she would never, ever, move back into the house.
 Sam declared that he would live in the house for the remainder of his life.
+After a year of paying a high-cost rent, Holly was ready to think about a buying a small home.

 That seemed to be that.
 Holly said she would move on with her life, in other words, she would want a divorce.
 “Not so fast”, Sam replied, “I may have to reconsider whether I will move out of the house.”